 Between 2009 and 2011 Arnold left Cambodia for Somalia where he designed and managed implementation of the largest media & civic education campaign in Somalia history advocating the importance of a newly drafted constitution for the fragile nation.

-Arnold currently supports the establishment of a new Communication for Development Service Company in Myanmar, C4DM
+Arnold is currently based in Yangon as lead consultant of Communication for Development Services Myanmar, C4DM

 Co-founder Cedric (1970 - Congo R.D.P.) is an expert in television, social media and behavior change communications.
 His areas of expertise include Governance, Health and Climate Change.